poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

         #>>>>>>>>>>>>
         def example_tag_message(self, msg):
-            logging.info(msg) # Message is standalone object, it can be replied, but no error rises if not.
+            logging.info(msg) # Message is standalone object, it can be replied, but no error is returned if not.
         #<<<<<<<<<<<<

 The messages can be replied, but nothing will happen if we don't.